Kreeblah/DietPiTimeServer/README.md

 Assuming you have the hardware set up and ready to go, the first step is to get a copy of the most recent Raspberry Pi 4 image from [the DietPi web site](https://dietpi.com) and write it to a microSD card, just as you would with any other Raspberry Pi 4 DietPi installation.

+Once the Pi is booted, wait for the menu to come up, don't make any changes, and then select "Install", acknowledging that you're going to be running a "pure minimal image".

-Once the Pi is booted, the following things need to be changed in `dietpi-config`:
+At this point, the following things need to be changed in `dietpi-config`:

 - `Advanced Options > Serial/UART > ttyS0 console`: Off
 - `Advanced Options > Serial/UART > ttyAMA0 console`: Off